 You can help your local fire department or emergency rescue team win a grain rescue tube and rescue training by nominating them in our third-annual Nominate Your Fire Department Contest.

-During the last five years, the national contest awarded tubes and training to over 70 fire departments in more than 20 states.
-One of those winners — The Westphalia Fire Department in Kansas — used their new skills in 2015 to rescue a man who became entrapped in grain.
+During the last nine years, the national contest awarded 207 tubes and training to fire departments in more than 31 states.
+One of those winners — The Westphalia Fire in Kansas — used their new skills in 2015 to rescue a man who became entrapped in grain.